neura-sx/graphene-book/book/multi-sig/tutorial-creating-multi-sig.md

 As a response you'll recieve an ID of the builder process - let's call it `<builder-handle-ID>`.

 ### Define the multi-sig account
 We will now define the multi-sig account we aim to create.
-Other variables include:
+Our variables include:
-`<base-account-ID>` - the id of your initial account, e.g. `1.2.41`
+`<base-account-ID>` - the id of your base account, e.g. `1.2.41`
 `<muliti-sig-account-name>` - the name of the multi-sig account to be created, e.g. `nathan-multi-sig`
-`<muliti-sig-account-public-key>` - the public key of the multi-sig account to be created, e.g. `TEST82KAXMXQs3bmy9Ea1kJN6B4Lq2jsNUzJgBHj2Spq93h52GYX7k`
+`<muliti-sig-account-public-key>` - the public key of the multi-sig account to be created, e.g. `BTS74pa6mL6...bWQaJga`
 `<approving-account-1-ID>` - the id of the first approving account, e.g. `1.2.129`
 `<approving-account-2-ID>` - the id of the second approving account, e.g. `1.2.130`

+We assume we want the multi-sig account to be controlled by two approving accounts, each of them has 50% control, and the vote required is 100%.

+Run this command to define the new multi-sig account:
 ```
-add_operation_to_builder_transaction <bilder-handle-ID> [ 5, { \
+add_operation_to_builder_transaction <builder-handle-ID> [ 5, { \
 "registrar": "<base-account-ID>", \
 "referrer": "<base-account-ID>", \
 "referrer_percent": 0, \